DaniTRDev/EzPacker/EzIRBuilder/Syntax.md

 > If no initial value is given, 0 will be default.
 If there are more or less ``VALUE_ELEMENT_...`` than ``SIZE`` in the
 > vector, an error will be thrown.

+# Registers
+Register must be manually created (as virtual registers within the IR).
+The syntax to reference a register is:
+``%registerName``

 # Module syntaxis

 This chapter introduces how a module is defined in the IR.
 Modules need information so they can be correctly translated